-Adding shadow to your 360 spin adds drama, helping it feel more real because the experience has a third dimension.
-It’s no longer ‘just’ a shoe, it’s a shoe on the ground, ready to be stepped into by your customer.
-But remember, less is more – the last thing you want is for your shadow to out-shine your product by being too pronounced.
+Create a little drama in your spin, with a shadow.
+Shadows can deepen the life-like experience by providing depth and spacial context.
+It’s no longer ‘just’ a shoe, it’s a shoe near the ground, ready to be stepped into by your customer.
+But keep it subtle – the last thing you want is for your shadow to out-shine your product by being too pronounced.

 4. Make your 360 spins pop with reflections